TGPSKI/react-native-checkmate/README.md

 ![checkmate-success](assets/checkmate-success.png)

 * Run checkmate as part of your Fastfile.
-Use the yarn or npm plugins as follows:
+Use the yarn plugin as follows:

 ```
   yarn(